 Learn from Exceptional Faculty

 Our faculty members are equipped with strong academic backgrounds and practical experience in their fields, which enables them to provide the knowledge and mentoring you need to gain the most from your coursework.
 In addition, our faculty have successfully sought grants to support our graduate students in completing their degrees.

-Award for Excellence in Research - from the UNC Charlotte College of Education; North Carolina Outstanding Career Award in Teacher Preparation - from the North Carolina Teacher Education Division of the Council for Exceptional Children; Research Early Career Publication Award - from the Council for Exceptional Children; Fred Keller Excellence in Behavioral Analysis Award - from the North Carolina Association for Behavior Analysis.
+Award for Excellence in Research from the UNC Charlotte College of Education; North Carolina Outstanding Career Award in Teacher Preparation from the North Carolina Teacher Education Division of the Council for Exceptional Children; Research Early Career Publication Award from the Council for Exceptional Children; Fred Keller Excellence in Behavioral Analysis Award from the North Carolina Association for Behavior Analysis.